LucasCossard/WSPP_Projectppchem/README.md

 6.
 ### For the Package:

-If you're using a notebook without the environment, you can download the necessary libraries:
+If you are using a notebook without the environment, you can download the necessary libraries:
 ```
 !pip install pandas numpy rdkit tqdm lightgbm
 ```